 Contaminated land is a big issue.
 This is because only in the recent past have petrochemicals, chemicals, construction industries had to ensure they weren’t polluting groundwater.

 This is why the most demand for hydrogeologists is in the environment sector.
-For example, industries must ensure they are following laws and regulations such as in:
+For example, industries must ensure they are following laws and regulations such as:

-This is where groundwater model development, assessment and reporting for water management plays a key role.
+This is where groundwater model development, assessment, and reporting for water management play a key role.

 Entry-level hydrogeologist jobs tend to involve more fieldwork.
 For example, entry-level hydrogeologists often do the following:

 In addition, this comes with a fair share of data entry and reporting.

-In regards to the actual chemical and geotechnical testing of soils and water, this is almost entirely done by specialist in an environmental lab.
+In regards to the actual chemical and geotechnical testing of soils and water, this is almost entirely done by specialists in an environmental lab.